Envirometrix/PredictiveSoilMapping/docs/Introduction.md

 The idea is that a legacy is not a priceless artifact, to be hidden away somewhere for static preservation and protection, but a living resource to be invested, improved upon, and grown for the sake of successive generations.
-The intention of the PSM framework is therefore not simply to rescue and protect the existing accumulation of legacy soil data, but to put it to new and beneficial uses so that its value is increased and not just preserved.
+The intention of any PSM framework is therefore not simply to rescue and protect the existing accumulation of legacy soil data, but to put it to new and beneficial uses, so that its value is increased and not just preserved.

 <div class="rmdnote">